janosgyerik/software-construction-notes/checklists/ch31-layout-and-style.md

 - Are the arguments to each routine formatted so that each argument is easy to read, modify, and comment?

 - Are blank lines used to separate parts of a routine?

+### Classes, Files and Programs

+- Is there a one-to-one relationship between classes and files for most classes and files?

+- If a file does contain multiple classes, are all the routines in each class grouped together and is the class clearly identified?

+- Are routines within a file clearly separated with blank lines?

+- In lieu of a stronger organizing principle, are all routines in alphabetical sequence?

 Footnote